 Everywhere is open fires.
 Light the logs on chilly evenings, pour the wine and let the conversation flow.
-There’s a playroom for the kids and a billiards room for competitive dads.
 The drawing room looks built for games of charades, the library will lend you books without a fine.

 Rooms here are never-ending.
 You’ll live like Lords and Ladies as you discover the butler’s pantry, the boot room, the fuel store, the larder and the scullery.
 To complete the experience, we can even provide a chef and butler.

 The Lacanche gas range might just be the largest you’ve ever seen.
 It sits in a fully fitted island kitchen.
 Chop and chat, prepare the veg as you sip your wine.
 At Wessex Manor, cooking the meals is as convivial as the company you’ll enjoy as you eat them.

 Of course, you might prefer a fully catered holiday, or just a special-occasion meal.
 Call up our chef, let him pull a culinary cracker, then sit back while we wade into the washing-up.

 The setting is scrumptious.
 Beneath the chandelier in the dining room, in front of the freshly lit crackling logs, you’ll want to linger a while.
 As you drink and dine, you’ll review the day with tales and gales of laughter, then make plans for more tomorrow.